Skip to content

 Disadvantages

 Representatives of conventional transport policy see no reason why the volume of traffic in cities should be reduced.
 Rather, they point out that hardly any parking spaces could be created outside the cities and that this would even result in a loss of sales for local restaurants.
-But I see this differently.
+But I see things differently.

 Vehicles of sustainable mobility concepts